Martinborough Branch: Featherston – Martinborough route

 This 11.5 mi line would have started at Featherston Railway Station.
 Though this option was the generally preferred route, it was longer and would have involved significant additional construction costs compared with the alternative route, including an expensive crossing of the Tauherenikau River.
 It would have also involved greater maintenance costs, owing to its longer length and additional permanent structures (bridges, etc.)

 The 1913 survey found that the length of the line would be 11 mi 50 chain, with a maximum grade of 1 in 60, and a maximum curvature of 9 chain radius.
-The most expensive works would be bridges crossing the Tauherenikau River (500 ft long) and the Ruamahanga River (700 ft long).
+The most expensive works would be bridges crossing the Tauherenikau River (500 ft long) and the Ruamāhanga River (700 ft long).
 Also required would be two flood openings of 330 ft and 130 ft respectively.
 Sidings were called for at 2 mi 70 chain (between No. 1 Line Road and the Tauherenikau Racecourse), at 6 mi 10 chain (west of Ward’s Line Road), and at 7 mi 70 chain (near Moiki Cutting).
 Estimated costs were provided in the original 1908 survey as follows: